dagbjorn/microcoffeeoncloud/README.md

 :point_right: Check the contents of each batch file to see what it does.
 For instance, for starting the database and the authorization server, MongoDB and Keycloak must be installed locally.

 ## <a name="give-a-spin"></a>Give Microcoffee a spin
-After microcoffee has started, navigate to the coffee shop to place your first coffee order:
+After Microcoffee has started, navigate to the coffee shop to place your first coffee order:

     https://192.168.99.100:8443/coffee.html